MoneroKon/meta/policies/staff-travel.md

 In order to be eligible to request travel cost reimbursement, the following two conditions must be met:
 - Worked at least 15 hours during the event
-- Have attended the majority of weekly planning meetings held in IRC/Matrix #monero-events
+- Have attended the majority of weekly planning meetings held in IRC/Matrix #monerokon

 ### 3. Expenses